 2. The motivation, objectives, and methods of the study should be clearly stated in the introduction.
 Some of these are actually discussed in the Conclusions.
 Please make appropriate revisions.

-The introduction has been fleshed out to include more of our motivations and aims.
+Authors' response: The introduction has been extended to better explain the motivation and aims.

 3. Expand your literature review as to include other studies that have done applications of adaptive localization in ensemble methods